What are genital herpes?

 Genital herpes is a common and highly contagious sexually transmitted infection (STI).

-The virus is spread through direct skin-to-skin contact when having sex.
+It is caused by the herpes simplex virus, the same type of virus that causes cold sores.
+The virus is spread through direct skin-to-skin contact and can be transmitted during vaginal, oral or anal sexual contact.
 While some infected people have no symptoms, it can cause repeated outbreaks of blisters on the skin of your genitals.
 Once infected, the virus remains in your body forever, although there are medicines available to help prevent future outbreaks.

 Many people with genital herpes don’t even know they have it.
 This very common STI affects about one in eight people – although, for many, there are no symptoms.